-The process by which an individual request and is granted permission to walk at commencement when unit requirements for graduation are not yet met must be transparent and rigorous.
-The following steps in the process must be followed.
+The process by which an individual requests, and is granted, permission to walk at commencement when credit requirements for the graduate are not yet met must be transparent and rigorous.
+The following steps in the process must be followed:

-- 1. An individual wishing to gain permission to walk must first acquire a sign-off from Academic Advising indicating that the maximum unit allowance to qualify and the plan for graduation prior to the end of the following fall quarter can be met.
-At this stage Academic Advising must verify that the individual has completed the noncredit portfolio course.
-Both of these require verification from the Registrar's Office.
-At this stage of the request the individual must also sign a commitment to complete the required coursework. - 2.
-Once the necessary sign-off from Academic Advising has been accomplished, the student must submit a request to walk at commencement to the program chair.
-The program chair will then provide an additional sign-off recommending or denying permission to walk.
+1. An individual wishing to gain permission to walk must first acquire a sign-off from Academic Advising indicating that the maximum credit allowance to qualify and the plan for graduation prior to the end of the following fall guarter can be met.
+At this stage, Academic Advising must verify that the individual has completed the noncredit CRS5000 Resume & Portfolio Development course.
+Both of these require verifi-

+- cation from the Registrar's Office.
+At this stage of the request, the individual must also sign a commitment to complete the required coursework. - 2.
+Once the necessary sign-off from Academic Advising has been accomplished, the student must submit a request to walk at commencement to the senior academic administrator of the academic unit.
+The senior academic administrator of the academic unit will then provide an additional sign-off recommending or denying permission to walk.
 This recommendation will then be sent to the president or the president's designee for approval. - 3.
 With the final approval of the request, the student will be permitted to walk at commencement.